-The IRS has issued initial guidance on the new rules governing the deductibility of business interest in Sec.
-163(j), as amended by the Tax Cuts and Jobs Act of 2017.
+The IRS issued proposed regulations on the business interest expense limitation in Sec.
+163(j), which was amended by the law known as the Tax Cuts and Jobs Act.